-Our medical curriculum is highly integrated because major courses are taught over the entire academic year rather than being confined to a particular semester.
-This allows students a longer time to master these subjects.
-For example, freshman medical students enroll in Gross Human Anatomy, Human Physiology, and Cell and Molecular Biochemistry are taught over two semesters.
-Sophomore medical students take two semester-long courses in Pathology, Pharmacology, and Introduction to Medicine.
+Our medical curriculum is highly integrated because major courses are taught over the entire academic year.
 Block scheduling and integrating of exams helps medical students integrate all disciplines and master these important medical subjects.
-Our third year medical students will have a modified longitudinal clerkship model in which clerkships are spread out over the year.
+Our third year medical students have a modified longitudinal clerkship model in which clerkships are spread out over the year.
 There are many fourth year electives with which to complete medical education.

 The Medical Sciences Program also provides medical students with the opportunity to pursue graduate studies leading to the combined M.D./Ph.D. degree.
 The program leading to the M.D. degree is administered by the School of Medicine and the Ph.D. degree program is offered by the University Graduate School.
 A coordinated flexible schedule provides a basis for advanced study and research in a specific field.
 Close personal faculty guidance is provided in the preclinical curriculum, which is adjustable to the background, needs, and special interests of each student.
 The student may complete the requirements for an advanced research degree prior to, concurrent with, or upon completion of the clinical years of medicine.